nihklas/Zli/README.md

     - Flags: `--flag, -f` for bool values
     - Options: `--value val, --value=val, -v val` for everything else
 - Combined short flags (`-abc`)
+- Subcommands (`command sub1 sub2 argument --option`), This is only available in the build-time parser

 # Usage